 <ESMA_QUESTION_SFDR_17>

-We share the concern of the ESAs on the discretion and lack of comparability.
-The current open definition and norms of sustainable investments result in challenges that should be resolved.
-However, this must be done during a review on SFDR level 1.
+We appreciate the analyses and efforts by the ESAs to address shortcomings in the current SFDR disclosures and share the concern of the ESAs on the discretion and lack of comparability.
+However, solving the fundamental limitations requires reviewing SFDR at level 1 as initiated by the European Commission.
+Furthermore, an extending the EU Taxonomy with the Social Taxonomy should help resolve the limited inclusion of social sustainability in the sustainable finance framework.
+Additional social PAI indicators are only a limited substitution that come with significant data challenges.

+We recommend the ESAs to be reserved in implementing interim solutions and extensions to the disclosures to avoid conflicting with the outcomes of the SFDR L1 review and the development of the taxonomy.
+Instead, we suggest the ESAs to focus on the critical problems that should be resolved in the RTS, such as defining the concept of ‘all investments’, specifying how to calculate the proportion of sustainable investments, and adjusting existing PAI metrics to effectively capture and quantify adverse impacts.

-We would welcome more guidance on the discretion FMP’s have when determining the DNSH using the mandatory PAI indicators in case of missing data or where a mandatory PAI indicator is less suitable for the DNSH test.
+We would also welcome more guidance on the discretion FMP’s have when determining the DNSH using the mandatory PAI indicators in case of missing data or where a mandatory PAI indicator is less suitable for the DNSH test.

 <ESMA_QUESTION_SFDR_17>

 : With regard to the DNSH disclosures in the SFDR Delegated Regulation, do you consider it relevant to make disclosures about the quantitative thresholds FMPs use to take into account the PAI indicators for DNSH purposes mandatory?
 Please explain your reasoning.